-Schwartz writes, “In a scenario process, managers invent and then consider, in depth, several varied stories of equally plausible futures.
+“In a scenario process," Schwartz writes, "managers invent and then consider, in depth, several varied stories of equally plausible futures.
 The stories are carefully researched, full of relevant detail, oriented toward real-life decisions, and designed (one hopes) to bring forward surprises and unexpected leaps of understanding.”

 Scenario planning was first used by the military in WWII, but the classic case demonstrating its value was undertaken by Pierre Wack, a planner in the London offices of Royal Dutch/Shell.
-It was the early 1970s, and Pierre and his colleagues in the newly formed Group Planning department were looking for events that might affect the price of oil—which had long been a steady, dependable commodity.
+In the early 1970s, Pierre and his colleagues in the Group Planning department were looking for events that might affect the price of oil—which had long been a steady, dependable commodity.
 That’s when they proposed a set of scenarios, each one a plausible story of the future, but radically different in their outcomes.

-I’ll spare you the details except to say, between OPEC and the Yom Kippur War, the energy crisis that followed caught the oil industry off-guard.
-With the exception of Shell.
-From one of the weaker of the “Seven Sisters,” the seven largest global oil companies, it became one of the two largest and, arguably, the most profitable.
+I’ll spare you the details except to say, between OPEC and the Yom Kippur War, the energy crisis that followed caught the oil industry off-guard--with the exception of Shell.
+From one of the weaker of the “Seven Sisters” oil giants, Shell became one of the two largest and, arguably, most profitable.

 Schwartz tells us, “The purpose of scenarios is to help yourself change your view of reality—to match it up more closely with reality as it is, and reality as it is going to be.
 The end result, however, is not an accurate picture of tomorrow, but better decisions about the future.”

 Here's a quick example of how scenario planning works, designed for a superhero.

 Suppose you are Superman.
 Your workday is filled with urgent, very urgent, near-death, and mankind-saving activities.
 Over coffee one morning you wonder if, maybe five years from now, you will be able to retire.
 As you ponder, there are two things that seem especially troubling and difficult to predict.